lumeland/lume.land/cms/configuration/fields.md

 attributes
 : An object with extra attributes to pass to the input in the UI.
 This allows to set HTML validation attributes like `required`, `min`, `max`, `maxlength`, `pattern`, etc.

+init
+: A function that will be invoked before showing this field in the front-end.
+It allows to change the field configuration dynamically.
+More info below.

 <!-- deno-fmt-ignore-end -->

 This is an example of fields with some extra options: